 70.06 Issuing the allowances

 (a) Allowances shall be issued as close to the proposed date of travel as possible, taking into account the need to book tickets in advance.

 (b) The employee must present a signed travel plan that identifies proposed travel and anticipated costs to the extent of the allowance.
-Where applicable, this should be accompanied with a request for leave.

 (c) It is understood that employees' travel plans may change, and planned travel may have to be cancelled or amended.
 Amendments to the plan may be made as necessary.

 (d) Employees should anticipate changes in family size when applying for FSD 50.
 Once issued, VTA cannot be adjusted to recognize the arrival or departure of a dependant.
 The full FSD 50 allowance will be issued at the time of request for the entire family even if it will be used for more than one trip.

 (a) Where an FSD 45 travel credit is used in conjunction with family reunion or compassionate travel, the FSD 45 trip must be related to the purpose of the other travel.
 Examples are: another family member travelling from post on compassionate travel, e.g. a child to the funeral of a grandparent; a side-trip to visit parents; another family member, or close friend joining the family on family reunion.

 (b) FSD 45 - Foreign service travel credit bank and FSD 50 - Vacation travel allowance are fixed allowances which must be spent on travel and travel-related expenses, whether on one trip or more.
 These two allowances cannot be combined.

 (c) At the discretion of the deputy head, FSD 45 when intended for use for more than one trip, may be issued in segments to recognize proposed travel plans.
 The allowance will be based on the entitlement at the time the allowance was first issued.